 - And more

 If you work with food and have employees, you will need insurance.
 The size of your restaurant does not impact your need to have insurance, but it may impact how much your insurance coverage costs each month.

 Why Is Insurance Important?

 You can think of insurance as a safety net for your business.
 More than other small businesses, running a restaurant is a gamble and a huge financial investment.
 When you open a food establishment, you are counting on your recipes being popular enough to offset your operation costs (particularly the cost of your food inventory) each day.
-Running a restaurant is also a huge commitment of time and energy.

 The best way to protect your business is with coverage for your restaurant.
-This insurance coverage will help you avoid massive financial pitfalls if injuries or property damage occurs at your restaurant.
+This insurance coverage will help you avoid massive financial pitfalls if injuries or property damage occur at your restaurant.
 With this protection, you can recover more quickly and keep your business moving forward no matter what.

 Why Do Restaurants Need Insurance?

 Business insurance for the restaurant industry is the first step to making your business sustainable.
 Running a restaurant is often a much bigger responsibility than running other types of small businesses, particularly because there are so many moving parts behind the scenes that are required to keep a restaurant running smoothly.
 Some reasons you may want a robust property insurance policy include the following: